intershop/intershop-pwa/docs/state-management.md

 - *foo.selectors.ts*: This file exports all selectors working on the state of `foo`.

-- *index.ts*: This file exports the public API for the state of the `foo` sub-state.
+- *index.ts*: This file exports the public API for the state of the `foo` substate.
 In here all specific selectors and actions are exported.

 Furthermore, the state of foobar is aggregated in two files:

 - *foobar.state.ts*: Contains the `FoobarState` as an aggregate of the `foo` and `bar` states.

-- *foobar.system.ts*: Contains aggregations for `foobarReducers` and `foobarEffects` of the corresponding sub-states to be used in modules and `TestBed` declarations.
+- *foobar.system.ts*: Contains aggregations for `foobarReducers` and `foobarEffects` of the corresponding substates to be used in modules and `TestBed` declarations.

 Access to the state slice of `foobar` is provided with the `FoobarFacade` located in *foobar.facade.ts*